iRobot Air Purifier App

 Key Insights

-Users wanted a calm, simple interface—air quality should feel effortless, not technical.
+Users wanted a calm, simple interface

 A vacuum claening and an Airpurigier clean the air in the kitchen at the same time